alekszejg/portfolio_website/README.md

 - Portfolio Website Page: add text content for its UI/UX features
 - Portfolio Website Page: add photos at the end when almost done

-- (Optional) Next-chat Website Page: could start structural outline
+- Security: protect server actions (read more info on that)

-SOON
+- (Optional) redesign homepage background photo + navbar logo
-- JWT tokens must be renewed periodically
+- (Optional) next-chat Website Page: could start structural outline

 - For safety blogpost submission action should have authorization system

-LEAVE FOR LATER
+WHEN MOST OF GOALS ARE DONE
 - Pages for specific blogposts should show posts from same category, if nothing [] then show recent posts
 - Make post links as search params instead of dynamic routes (/blogposts/?post=ID)
 - View more button for blogposts can be replaced with load on scroll